UPDATED POST – This post was updated in November 2016 to reflect current SEO best practices

 As you might expect, it’s not very fun to try to work the same keyword phrase into a 500-word article ten different times and still have it sound natural!

 Instead, what you’ll see more often is webmasters who request that a single target keyword be used once in the article title and once in the body content.
-In these cases, the webmasters will provide the specific keyword phrase you’ll use, and then it’s up to you to be sure it’s integrated naturally into the text (which isn’t difficult to do when you’re only dealing with a single instance).
+In these cases, the webmasters will provide the specific keyword phrase you’ll use, and then it’s up to you to be sure it’s integrated naturally into the text (which isn’t typically difficult to do when you’re only dealing with a single instance).

 Adding keywords as backlink anchor text